We Got the Beat: Background, composition and release

 The Go-Go's performed the song, along with "Vacation" and "Our Lips Are Sealed", during the 2021 Rock and Roll Hall of Fame Induction Ceremony.

 Reception

-Cash Box said "The Grammy Awards-nominated Go-Go's continue on their winning ways with this new recording of the cut that started it all for the girls in 1980 as an English single on stiff, punchy, to-the-point power-pop."
+Cash Box said "The Grammy Awards-nominated Go-Go's continue on their winning ways with this new recording of the cut that started it all for the girls in 1980 as an English single on Stiff; punchy, to-the-point power-pop."
 Billboard called it a "catchy rocker" that has "the same endearing charm" as "Our Lips Are Sealed."

 Chart performance

-"We Got the Beat" became the Go-Go's biggest hit, spending three weeks at No. 2 on the U.S. Billboard Hot 100, behind Joan Jett & the Blackhearts' "I Love Rock 'n Roll".
+"We Got the Beat" became the Go-Go's biggest hit, spending three weeks at number 2 on the U.S. Billboard Hot 100.
 It was during the song's time in the U.S. top 10 that Beauty and the Beat topped the U.S. Billboard 200.